xt0fer/ThrowupThursday/README.md

 # Throwup Thursday

 This example creates two objects Person and Book.
-Th eperson object has both a Controller and repository.
+The person object has both a Controller and repository.
+Book wouldn't be hard to build out.

-It's a VERY simple spring example, shows how to build a few simple GETs inclusing one "add" where the GET creates an object based on some Params on the URL, and then returns the created object.
+It's a VERY simple spring example, shows how to build a few simple GETs, of a constant object, an Iterable of one object, and one get all from a repo.
+And including one "add" where the GET creates an object based on some Params on the URL, and then returns the created object.

 POST is left as an exercise for the reader.